HansLjy/fem-simulator/README.md

 # Usage

+There are few dependencies:

+1. Eigen
+2. SparseSuite
+3. OsqpEigen
+4. spdlog

 First you should edit the config in the root directory.
 The default one is for the demo.

 Then make sure the output dir exists.
-For the demo, the output dir exists at ./Resource/output/three-slab.
+For the demo, the output dir exists at ./Resource/output/moving_slabs.

 After that, simply: